Be1an001/vertex-ai-credit-card-fraud-case-study/docs/course-context.md

-In Module 4, the focus moved toward:
+In Module 4, the focus moved more directly into: